 Prepare the Frittata

-Preheat your broiler.
+- Preheat your broiler.
 Crack the eggs and whisk them together with the almond milk in a bowl.
-Season lightly with salt and pepper, add 3-4 tbsp tomato sauce, and whisk together again.
+Season lightly with salt and pepper, add 3-4 tbsp tomato sauce and Italian seasoning (if using), and whisk together again.

-Calories do not include any added mozzarella cheese.
+- Calories and nutritional info does not include any added mozzarella cheese.

 - If you cannot find Whole30 compatible pepperoni, dice up Chomps Turkey Pepperoni (use code COOKATHOMEMOM for a discount), or substitute a compliant prosciutto or salami.